CrossFit Open Workouts: The Modern Age (19-23)

 Another one of those “simple” Open workouts that “anyone” can do…

-I’ve tried this one a few times (3, to be exact) and have actually improved my score each time.
-As much as I’ve wanted to go unbroken on the snatches (technically ground-to-overheads, but snatches = much easier for me), but that just jacks my heartrate up too much.
+I’ve tried this one a few times and have actually improved my score each time.
+As much as I’ve wanted to go unbroken on the snatches, that just jacks my heartrate up too much.
 You don’t want to red-line somewhere in round 6 (or worse…round 3!)

 CrossFit Open Workout 20.2